 Those who have a high sensitivity to caffeine could experience overdose symptoms and severe reactions.
 Some of the most common ones include having trouble breathing, chest pain, irregular heartbeat, vomiting, or uncontrollable muscle movements.

-What makes these coffees dangerous is that they don’t actually taste all that different to a regular cup of dark roast.
-This means that you don’t feel the impact that it could have until you finish your cup and there is no way of going back.
+What makes these coffees dangerous is that they don’t taste very different from a regular cup of dark roast.
+This means that you don’t feel the impact that it could have until you finish your cup, and there is no way of going back.

-While even the strongest coffee from this list is far from the deadly 10-gram mark, we don’t suggest that you try to approach it.
-The scientists found that people who drank six or more cups per day, counting one cup as containing around 75mg of caffeine, had a modest increase in cardiovascular disease risk.
+While even the strongest coffee on this list is nowhere near the deadly 10-gram mark, we don’t suggest you try to approach it.
+Scientists found that people who drank six or more cups per day — counting one cup as around 75 milligrams of caffeine — had a modest increase in cardiovascular disease risk.